 I believe the smartest use of athlete appearances is to create content.
 Here are just a few ideas to get you going…

 You get bonus points if you get fans to participate in the content creation process.
-New Zealand Telecom is fantastic at this, asking All Blacks (NZ’s world champion national rugby team) fans what they would like to see the All Blacks do in the various countries they visit to play each year.
-Those are then videoed and uploaded to Telecom’s BackingBlack YouTube channel, with virtually all of them going viral.
+New Zealand’s Spark is fantastic at this, asking All Blacks (NZ’s world-beating national rugby team) fans what they would like to see the All Blacks do in the various countries they visit to play each year.
+Those are then videoed and uploaded to their BackingBlack YouTube channel, with virtually all of them going viral.
 My personal favourite is when several All Blacks learned Irish dancing and then danced off in front of judges.
 Tears of laughter.
 Tears!

 Of course, whether you direct the content or the fans do, it requires some willingness on the part of the athletes to have a bit of fun and not take themselves too seriously.
 If you have a choice on who to work with, try to work with athletes who have a sense of humour and some natural charm, as often, some of the ad hoc moments will be the best of all.
 This may or may not include superstars, and if it doesn’t, you can rightly position this as a way for those athletes to build their personal brands off the field.

-With this option, you use your appearances to create raw materials – photos, videos, etc – that fans can customise and share.
+With this option, you use your appearances to create raw materials – photos, videos, stems, etc – that fans can customise or remix and share.

-For instance, you could get team members to take turns holding a blank sign and saying/singing “happy birthday” (maximum of a couple of minutes each).
-You could then create a simple Facebook app on your page where fans can choose a player, type in a name, the name is rendered on the sign with “happy birthday”, and they can then post the resulting birthday wish video to whoever they want.
+For instance, you could get a few team members to take turns holding a blank sign and saying/singing “happy birthday” (maximum of a couple of minutes each).
+You could then create a simple social app, where fans can choose a player, type in a name, the name is rendered on the sign with “happy birthday”, and they can then post the resulting birthday wish video to whoever they want.